neoncortex/bashed/README.md

 ````

 ### Type:
 The contents of a clipboard file can be typed into the command line by using type.
 This is binded on tmux to C-b b.
-It will display a tmux display-popup containing a dialog with a list of the clipboard files, and the selected one will have its contents typed on the command line.
+It will display a tmux display-popup containing fzf finder with a list of the clipboard files, and the selected one will have its contents typed on the command line.
 The variable $edclipkey contains the key that will be binded on tmux, b, and shoud be customized if necessary.

 ### Functions:
 - edclipboard, eclip: the clipboard;

 and the ones used internally:
-- _edclipfile: used internally to find clipboard files;
+- \_edclipfile: used internally to find clipboard files;
-- _editclippopup: display a tmux popup with a dialog containing the clipboard file names;
+- \_editclippopup: display a tmux popup with a fzf finder containing the clipboard file names;
-- _editclipword: function binded to C-b b, calls _editclippopup;
+- \_editclipword: function binded to C-b b, calls _editclippopup;
-- _editclipstart: clipboard startup;
+- \_editclipstart: clipboard startup;

 ### Variables:
 - edclipdir: the directory to store the files;